Clinical trial is planned based on results from preclinical study.

 Type 1 diabetes often appears suddenly.
 Symptoms may include:

 Fungal (yeast) skin infections in the groin area

-These symptoms may be caused by other conditions or health problems.
+These symptoms may be caused by other conditions or health problems, including some medicines.
 Always see your healthcare provider for a diagnosis.

 How is type 1 diabetes diagnosed?

 Fasting plasma glucose (FPG).
-This test checks your blood glucose levels after fasting overnight.
+This test checks your blood glucose levels after having no calorie intake for at least 8 hours.
 You may have water before this test is done, but nothing else.
-Diabetes is diagnosed at a fasting blood glucose of 126 mg/dL or higher.
+Diabetes is diagnosed at a fasting blood glucose level of 126 mg/dL or higher.

 A1C.
 The hemoglobin A1C test measures your average blood glucose for the past 2 to 3 months.
 Diabetes is diagnosed at an A1C of 6.5% or higher.

 Random glucose test.
 This blood test is done at any time of the day.
 Diabetes is diagnosed at blood glucose of 200 mg/dL or higher with the symptoms of hyperglycemia or hyperglycemic crisis.

 Insulin and c-peptide levels.
 Levels of these will be low or normal with type 1 diabetes but high with type 2 diabetes.